SayeedR/API-testing-Project-2/README.md

-# API-testing-Project-2
-You must sign in to a Postman account to use this feature.
+API (Application Programming Interface) testing is a type of software testing that aims to determine whether the APIs that are developed meet expectations when it comes to functionality, performance, reliability and security for an application.
+Am try to test the api and generate the report as my Api testing -Project-1 You must sign in to a Postman account to use this feature.

 You can import data in bulk from a GitHub repository.